-The Canadian Curling Championships are:
+The Canadian curling championships are:

-- Tim Hortons Brier (Canadian Men’s Curling Championship)
+- Montana’s Brier (Canadian Men’s Curling Championship)

 - Canadian Mixed Curling Championship

-- Mixed Doubles Curling Trials
+- Canadian Mixed Doubles Curling Championship

 - Canadian Wheelchair Curling Championship

-- CIS / CCA University Curling Championships
+- USPORT University Curling Championships

-In addition to the Canadian Curling Championships, Curling Canada is also responsible for the following events:
+In addition to the Canadian curling championships, Curling Canada is also responsible for the following events:

 - Canada Cup of Curling

-- WFG Continental Cup
+- Continental Cup

-- Tim Hortons Canadian Curling Trials
+- Canadian Curling Trials and Pre-trials

-- Ford World Championships (held in Canada)
+- World Championships (held in Canada)

 Curling Canada also provides a broad array of programs and services to its Member Associations (MAs).
 The philosophy of Curling Canada is to develop resources and services nationally and deliver them provincially/territorially.
-This means that Curling Canada incurs the cost of resource development (based upon MA and area-specific expert input) and rely, largely, on MAs to provide the delivery of these resources to their member clubs and curlers in those clubs.
+This means that Curling Canada incurs the cost of resource development (based upon MA and area-specific expert input) and rely largely, on MAs to provide the delivery of these resources to their member clubs and curlers in those clubs.
 Some of these resources include:

-- High Performance resources are provided for use by MAs in the same areas of programming as in the technical mandate of Curling Canada.
+- High performance resources are provided for use by MAs in the same areas of programming as in the technical mandate of Curling Canada.
 These resources, however, are targeted at the elite level athlete, coach, ice technician or official who has been identified as a national level participant or someone who has potential to participate at the level in the sport of curling.
 These resources are primarily delivered at the national level of the sport but may be packaged with other resources at the Regional Development Centre level of the delivery system.
 Curling Canada is also responsible for selecting and training teams for the Olympics, national team programs and the development of Level 4 & 5 coaches.